Skip to content

 ...

 The giant granadilla plant is a fast-growing vine, with a woody base.
 At maturity, it can climb up to 50 feet tall.
-The flowers are nearly identical to the frilly, firework-shaped blooms of other passion vines, but double the size.
-Flowers form aromatic, melon-like fruit with blushing pink or white flesh.
-It can be very sensitive to any conditions colder than tropical lowlands, so plan accordingly.
+The flowers are nearly identical to the frilly, firework-shaped blooms of other passion vines, but double the size, forming aromatic, melon-like fruit with blushing pink or white flesh.
+It grows wild in tropical Americas, Southeast Asia, and Australia, thriving in lush, humid jungle climates and preferring warm conditions day and night.

 Compare products